A$AP Rocky’s Verdict Is Due Today After Being Held In A Swedish Jail For Weeks

 “I have spent a month in Sweden.
 This is my 5th or 6th time here.
 I have seen the most beautiful architecture.
 And the not-so-nice things… what I want is justice.
 I want my name to be cleared.
 Justice for all of us,” A$AP Rocky told the court in his testimony, per TMZ.

-The trial has even caught the attention of President Donald Trump, who tweeted his support for the musician, called the Swedish Prime Minister, and even sent America’s top hostage negotiator to Sweden (via Vox).
+The trial has even caught the attention of President Donald Trump, who tweeted his support for the musician, called the Swedish prime minister, and even sent America’s top hostage negotiator to Sweden (via Vox).

 “Very disappointed in Prime Minister Stefan Löfven for being unable to act,” Trump wrote in a tweet.
 “Sweden has let our African American Community down in the United States.
 I watched the tapes of A$AP Rocky, and he was being followed and harassed by troublemakers.
 Treat Americans fairly! #FreeRocky.”